INFLUENCEorg/IALS/README.md

 ```console
 sudo singularity build IALS.sif IALS.def
 ```
 This will create a singularity container and install all the required packages.
-Alternatively, you can create a virtual environment install the packages listed in IALS.def
+Alternatively, you can create a virtual environment and install the packages listed in IALS.def

 ## Running an experiment
 Launch the singularity shell: